Jason Webb: Personal life

 Webb is one of the sons of former Philippine senator Freddie Webb.
 He is the brother of Pinky Webb and Hubert Webb.
-Webb was formerly married to CNN Philippines (formerly 9News) anchor Claudine Trillo.
-He is currently in a relationship with actress Mylene Dizon.
+Webb was formerly married to CNN Philippines anchor Claudine Trillo, with whom he has two daughters.
+He was in a relationship with actress Mylene Dizon since 2013.
+In 2014, he married Dizon.

+Webb owns a Japanese restaurant called Yaku.